My Chef’s Apron

 Variations & Substitutions

-• Make it Vegan: Use vegetable broth or vegetable stock instead of bone broth, like in my Hearty Homemade Vegetable Soup.
+• Make it vegan: Swap the bone broth for vegetable broth or stock, like in my Hearty Homemade Vegetable Soup.
+Every other ingredient is already plant-based.

-• Finish with toppings: Toasted pumpkin seeds, fresh herbs, a drizzle of extra virgin olive oil, or coconut cream make it brunch-party worthy.
+• Toppings: Toasted pumpkin seeds, a drizzle of extra virgin olive oil, fresh herbs, or a swirl of coconut cream all make beautiful finishes.

 Storage

-• Store the soup in an airtight container in the fridge for up to 4 days.
-The flavors deepen even more the next day, making it an excellent make-ahead weeknight dinner.
+Store the soup in an airtight container in the refrigerator for up to 4 days.
+The flavors deepen overnight, making it an excellent make-ahead meal.
+Reheat gently on the stove over medium-low heat, adding a splash of broth or coconut milk if it has thickened.

 Recipe FAQs